The purpose of the ePortfolio (supported) Route is to enable recognition with the Centre for Advancing Practice of:

 Summary of the minimum written requirements for completing the portfolio component of the ePortfolio (supported) Route

-The written critical narrative, critical reflective case studies, and critical reflective accounts should be in a level 7 / Master’s style, supported with citations and references.
+The critical reflective case studies, reflective accounts and narrative should be at level 7, supported with citations and references.

 This is an example breakdown of the usage of the minimum 3,500 words for the critical narrative: